CICM First Part interactive diagrams

 Section b

-Pharmacokinetic compartment models (Part 1)
+Pharmacokinetic compartment models and drug absorption

 -